 However, professionals can make post construction spot treatments.
 Treatments include dusting current active drywood termite galleries and post applying borates, which repel swarms of termites, to all unfinished wood, attics and wall voids.
 The most effective post construction treatment for drywood termites is fumigation.
 Structural fumigation of residential homes involves enclosing the home with a sealed tent and exposing the invading pests inside to a fumigant gas.

 At Bug Out, our professional trained pest control experts have been serving homeowners in the greater Jacksonville, FL area and beyond for more than five decades now.
 If you know you have a drywood termite infestation or simply suspect that there may be a problem with these pests, you will want to contact us as soon as possible for an inspection.
-For details on our drywood termite eradication services or to set up an appointment, please contact Bug Out today.
+For details on how to deal with drywood termites or to set up an appointment, please contact Bug Out today.